carlmontanari/scrapli/README.md

 ## Sending Commands

-When using any of the core network drivers (`JunosDriver`, `EOSDriver`, etc.), the `send_command` and `send_commands` methods will respectively send a single command or list of commands to the device.
-The commands will be sent at the `default_desired_priv` level which is typically "privilege exec" (or equivalent) privilege level .
-Please see [Driver Privilege Levels](#driver-privilege-levels) in the advanced usage section for more details on privilege levels.
+When using any of the core network drivers (`JunosDriver`, `EOSDriver`, etc.) or the `GenericDriver`, the `send_command ` and `send_commands` methods will respectively send a single command or list of commands to the device.

+When using the core network drivers, the command(s) will be sent at the `default_desired_priv` level which is typically "privilege exec" (or equivalent) privilege level.
+Please see [Driver Privilege Levels](#driver-privilege -levels) in the advanced usage section for more details on privilege levels.
+As the `GenericDriver` doesn't know or care about privilege levels you would need to manually handle acquiring the appropriate privilege level for you command yourself if using that driver.

 Note the different methods for sending a single command versus a list of commands!